Nivalyx/osu-wiki/wiki/osu!stream/Song_List/en.md

 At the Store menu, you can scroll through the list of all available song packs and preview the beatmaps inside before downloading.
 Upon selecting the `PREVIEW` button,

 Just like the [featured artists](wiki/en/Featured_Artists) that osu! have nowadays, all contents in the game are licensed ahead of their release.
-It is worth noting however that osu!stream beatmaps are running on the `.osf2` file format (instead of [`.osz`](/wiki/osu%21_File_Formats/Osz_%28file_format%29)) and therefore not compatible with the regular osu! cilent.
+It is worth noting that osu!stream beatmaps are running on the `.osf2` file format (instead of [`.osz`](/wiki/osu%21_File_Formats/Osz_%28file_format%29)) and therefore not compatible with the regular osu! cilent.

 - Most of the songs are original.
 - At the Store page, click on the bundle and preview the beatmaps inside before buying the pack.
 Song preview will be played.